 Again, early identification and treatment is the key to getting your lawn back on track and healthy, and pest issues are often hard for the average homeowner to diagnose.
 It’s best to have a pro on board who is helping you on a consistent basis.
 Lawn pests aren’t necessarily a huge problem—if they are managed right away (or on a proactive basis).

 Aeration pulls up soil plugs, which breaks up thatch and loosens up compacted soil so grass roots have space to grow.
 Aeration also helps your lawn benefit from fertilizer applications because treatments can actually reach the turf roots once the lawn is “unplugged.”

 When combined with overseeding—which is applying new, resilient grass seed to your existing lawn—the two best practices revitalize your lawn.

 Some homeowners look at aeration and overseeding as extras and wonder if they’re really necessary.
 We’d argue that annual aeration and overseeding is the foundation for a healthy lawn.
 You can apply fertilizers and weed control year in and year out, but if you never address the grass roots and soil, your lawn will not reach its full potential.

 Now you know the most important Texas lawn care tips.
 What do you think?
 Are you game to dive in and start working in the yard?
 Or, maybe you’d rather pick and choose which lawn care tasks to tackle and leave the rest to the pros.
 We don’t blame you if want to partner with a lawn care service that is equipped to manage all of your lawn care so you can just enjoy the outdoors without all the work.Seriously, you deserve a break—and the best lawn.
-Get a free quote, get $25 off your first visit, and then enjoy the best lawn on the block!
+Get a Free Quote, then you can enjoy the best lawn on the block!